International Workers' Day: United Kingdom

-A public bank holiday in the United Kingdom known as May Day was created in 1978 and is held on the first Monday in May each year.
+A public bank holiday in the United Kingdom was created in 1978.
+It is called the "Early May bank holiday" and is held on the first Monday in May each year.

-There are many traditional May Day rites and celebrations, some of which have been held for hundreds of years.
-However, it was not until the late 20th century that May Day in Great Britain became linked to International Workers' Day, and the holiday is not officially a "Labour Day".

 Oceania

 Australia

-While unofficial activities and commemorations associated with International Workers Day occur on May Day in Australia, Labour Day in the various states and territories generally falls on other days.
-Only in the Northern Territory (where it is called May Day) and Queensland is Labour Day celebrated on the first Monday in May, which is a public holiday under the name of "May Day".
+While unofficial activities and commemorations associated with International Workers' Day occur on 1 May in Australia, Labour Day in the various states and territories generally falls on other days.
+In the Northern Territory and Queensland, Labour Day is a public holiday on the first Monday in May.
 Queensland holds the biggest rallies in Australia, with the rally in Brisbane averaging 30,000 people.
-In Australia, one of the first May Day marches occurred in Queensland on 1 May 1891.
+In Australia, one of the first Labour Day marches occurred in Queensland on 1 May 1891.
 There are also rallies held in Cairns, Rockhampton, Townsville, Barcaldine, Ipswich, Toowoomba, Bundaberg, Maryborough, Sunshine Coast, Gold Coast and other regional centres.

 New Zealand

 New Zealand workers were among the first in the world to claim the right for an eight-hour working day when, in 1840, the carpenter Samuel Parnell won an eight-hour day in Wellington.
 Labour Day was first celebrated in New Zealand on 28 October 1890.
-Labour day falls every year on the fourth Monday of October.
+Labour Day falls every year on the fourth Monday of October.

 South Asia

 Bangladesh

-In Bangladesh, 1 May Day is a public holiday and called May Day.
+In Bangladesh, 1 May is a public holiday and called International Workers' Solidarity Day.
 A parade and other events are held on the day to commemorate the occasion.

 India

-In India, Labour Day is a public holiday held on every 1 May.
-The holiday is tied to labour movements for communist and socialist political parties.
-Labour Day is known as "Uzhaipalar dhinam" in Tamil and was first celebrated in Madras, "Kamgar Din" in Hindi, "Karmikara Dinacharane" in Kannada,"Karmika Dinotsavam" in Telugu, "Kamgar Divas" in Marathi, "Thozhilaali Dinam" in Malayalam and "Shromik Dibosh" in Bengali.
+In India, Labour Day is a not a public holiday on 1 May.
+The International Workers' Day is tied to labour movements for communist and socialist political parties.
+Labour Day is known as "Uzhaipalar dhinam" in Tamil and was first celebrated in Madras, "Kamgar Din" in Hindi, "Karmikara Dinacharane" in Kannada, "Karmika Dinotsavam" in Telugu, "Kamgar Divas" in Marathi, "Thozhilaali Dinam" in Malayalam and "Shromik Dibosh" in Bengali.
 Since Labour day is not a national holiday, Labour day is observed as public holiday at State Government's discretion.
 Many parts especially in North Indian States it is not a public holiday.